shashical/Chatrix/README.md

 + Real-time messaging
 + Messages are **end-to-end Encrypted**
 + Chats can be one-to-one or in a group
++ Chats and groups can also be pinned and muted
 + Change wallpaper option
 +  Notification feature
 +  Supports sending images and documents